Systematic biases from ignoring environmental tidal effects in gravitational wave observations: Numerical results

 Figure~\ref{fig:case2} shows the bias in ${\cal M},\, \eta$, and $\chi_{\rm eff}$ as a function of the effective environmental scale $\tilde{L}$ for ET and LISA binaries.
 An extension of this analysis in which the TLN is included as a parameter of the model is left to Appendix~\ref{app-C}.
 A large $\tilde{L}$ impacts the waveform through two competing effects: (\emph{i}) it increases $\tilde{\Lambda}$, enhancing the amplitude of the tidal phase, and (\emph{ii}) it lowers the cut-off frequency, causing the environmental effects to fade away earlier in the inspiral.

 Similar to case~1, our analysis shows that the ratio $\Delta \theta_i/\theta_i$ remains much smaller than one across the entire parameter space we consider for the chirp mass.
 However, it becomes significant for both the symmetric mass ratio and the effective spin.
 The bias is strongly dependent on $\epsilon$.
 We computed $\Delta \theta_i$ for different values of this parameter (not shown here) and found that systematic errors scale linearly with $\epsilon$.
 A note of caution is needed: while biases on ${\cal M}$ can be small compared to ${\cal M}$ itself, this may not be the case when we compare them with the statistical uncertainty.
 Because $\cal M$ is the best-constrained mass parameter in the inspiral, uncertainties for ET and LISA can be as low as $\sigma_{\cal M}/{\cal M}= {\cal O}(10^{-5})$ and $\sigma_{\cal M}/{\cal M} = {\cal O}(10^{-5}-10^{-6})$, respectively, for sources at $d_L=1\,{\rm Gpc}$.
 Biases can thus be 10 times larger than the statistical uncertainty, especially for low $\tilde{L}$.
+We emphasize that, for values of $\tilde{L} \lesssim \mathcal{O}(5)$, the environment would neither be in equilibrium nor gravitationally bound to the BHs, as discussed in Sec.~\ref{sec:env}.
+In other words, in this regime, the component BHs would not be embedded in an external environment.
+While our analysis is restricted to $\tilde{L} \gtrsim \mathcal{O}(5)$ -- where the presence of an external environment leads to an augmented mass and nonvanishing TLNs, and hence a nonzero bias -- we do not model the environmental physics in detail at smaller scales $\tilde{L}$.
+In this limit, the inferred bias is generally expected to vanish, consistently with the absence of environmental effects (even though the very definition of bias may become ambiguous, as the system becomes fully degenerate with a BH binary of component masses $m_\BH (1 +\epsilon)$).
+This conclusion can be affected by the presence of strong correlations among the environmental and vacuum model parameters, which could possibly cause inference bias even when these effects are absent in the actual signal~\cite{Kejriwal:2023djc}.

 The systematic errors in Fig.~\ref{fig:case2} exhibit a different trend with the scale $\tilde{L}$ (and thus with the TLN) compared to case~1.
 This behavior can be understood by analyzing the dependence of our calculations on the cut-off frequency, $f_\text{ cut} (m_\BH, \tilde{L})$.
 First, note that the true waveform accumulates a mismatch with the recovery signal only for $f < f_\text{ cut}$.
 This implies that, for a fixed BH mass, larger values of $\tilde{L}$ introduce a bias as long as the cut-off frequency remains above the minimum frequency of integration for the given GW detector, i.e., $f_\text{ cut} \gtrsim f_\text{ min}$.
 This effect is particularly evident for the lightest BH shown in Fig.~\ref{fig:case2}, where $f_\text{ cut}$ reaches higher values, extending the frequency range over which the mismatch accumulates.
 For more massive BHs, $f_\text{ cut}$ shifts to lower frequencies, causing the waveform to transition to the vacuum configuration earlier, thereby reducing the bias.
 Specifically, for $m_\BH = 80 \, {\rm M}_\odot$ in the ET case and $m_\BH = 10^7 \, {\rm M}_\odot$ in the LISA case, the cut-off frequency approaches the detector’s minimum frequency when $\tilde{L} \approx 30$, resulting in a rapid decrease in bias at that point.